cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 printflush message1
 ```

-Considerations:

-* By using the `mlogText()` function, we're making sure the Print Merging optimization handles the instruction correctly.
+By using the `mlogText()` function, we're making sure the Print Merging optimization handles the instruction correctly.
-* The processor emulator doesn't recognize custom instructions and won't handle them.
-The output produced by running the above code using the processor emulator would therefore be incorrect.

 ### The `draw print` instruction

-Mindustry 8 Logic adds new variants of the `draw` instruction, `print` being one of them.
+Mindustry 8.0 Logic adds new variants of the `draw` instruction, `print` being one of them.
 Under the Mindustry Logic 8 language target, this instruction is mapped to the `drawPrint()` function.
 We can create it explicitly through this:

 ```Mindcode
 #set target = 7m;